Eija-Liisa Ahtila: Artistic career

 Among Ahtila's many other works is The Hour of Prayer, first presented in 2005 at the Venice Biennale in Italy.
 The film is a four-channel video project that shows scenes from a woman's experience surrounding the death of her dog.
 Bridget Goodbody, writing for Time Out New York, says that it presents "a nonnarrative cycle of apparently random, but nonetheless consequential scenes."
 Some of those scenes show how, when she was away from her dog, he fell through the ice of a frozen pond, breaking his leg.
 Another shows the dog brought to a veterinarian for treatment of the injury; a diagnosis of bone cancer is made.
 After the dog dies, the film presents scenes of the woman moving on with her life, living as an artist in Africa.

 Another of her films, which debuted in 2009, is Where is Where?.
 New York's Museum of Modern Art, which housed the seven-day exhibition, called it, "a haunting and layered consideration of how history affects our perception of reality."
 In the film, a present-day poet, with the assistance of a figure who is the personification of death, investigates a murder committed fifty years ago.
 Two young Arab boys had killed their French friend during the Algerian War of Independence.
 As the poet investigates, images from the past and present begin to mix and collide; at one point the poet discovers the two boys seated in a boat, in the small swimming pool behind his house.

-In 2011 Ahtila's exhibition horizontal first showed at the Marian Goodman Gallery.
-This piece is a 6 projection instillation showing a pine tree.
-Each projection shows a different part of the tree.
-Ahtila distorts the pine tree with tilts of the camera and different coloring for each projection.
+In 2011 Ahtila's installation Horizontal first showed at the Marian Goodman Gallery, at Moderna Museet in 2012, at Espoo Museum of Modern Art in 2014, and at other galleries including in 2025 the Shirley Sherwood Gallery at Kew Gardens.
+The piece is a six-projection high-definition installation showing a 30-metre tall spruce tree.
+Each projection shows a different part of the tree, which is arranged horizontally across the six screens.
+The visual display, lasting six minutes, is accompanied by a natural soundtrack including birdsong and the creaking of the tree trunk in the wind.
+Ahtila distorts the tree with tilts of the camera and different coloring for each projection.
+Ahtila states that in the work she was trying to "make visible the limits, or edges, of human perception and to try to show the idea introduced by Jakob von Uexküll – of the simultaneous existence of different worlds, different times and spaces."
+She added that cinema cannot show everything, that nature and "human cinematic expression" exist in parallel rather than meeting.